 Patient Safety Message

-Appointments: OFC is asking patients experiencing COVID-19 symptoms (fever, cough, shortness of breath, fatigue, sore throat, headache, gastrointestinal symptoms (nausea, vomiting, diarrhea), new loss of taste or smell or muscle body aches) or have been in close contact with anyone with COVID-19 or COVID-19 symptoms to please call and reschedule your appointment(s).
-If you have traveled from a Level 3 country with a return date in the past 14 days, we request that you call and reschedule your appointments.
+Appointments: OFC is asking patients that have tested positive for COVID-19, are experiencing COVID-19 symptoms (fever, cough, shortness of breath, fatigue, sore throat, headache, gastrointestinal symptoms (nausea, vomiting, diarrhea), new loss of taste or smell, muscle body aches or runny nose/congestion), or have been in close contact with anyone with COVID-19 or COVID-19 symptoms to please call and reschedule your appointment(s).

 Centers for Disease Control (CDC): https://www.cdc.gov/coronavirus/2019-ncov/about/